chevere/docs/reference/Chevere/Interfaces/Type/TypeInterface.md

 string
 :::

-It will return either the class name, interface, or simply the primitive.
+It will return either the class name, interface, or the primitive.

 ---

 ### validate()

-Returns a boolean indicating if $var validates against the type.
+Returns a boolean indicating if `$var` validates against the type.

 **Parameters**